bumptech/palm/README.md

 Status
 ------

-It is currently pre-alpha quality.
-Don't use it for anything serious yet!
+It is currently beta quality.
+It is used in production, but its production use is young.

 Pull requests welcome!
-See the TODO.

 Authors
 -------

     Jamie Turner <jamie@bu.mp>  @jamwt
     Will Moss <wmoss@bu.mp> @wbmoss
+    Christian Wyglendowski <christian@bu.mp> @dowskimania